 We finally note that the big company $\cbig$ may use \arxiv{regulari-zation-based}\conference{regularization-based} defenses \cite{Nasr:18:CCS,Salem:19:NDSS,Shokri_SP17} or DP (Differential Privacy)-based defenses \cite{Abadi_CCS16,Papernot_ICLR17,Shokri_CCS15,Yu_SP19} to obfuscate the parameters of the transferred model $\gS$ before providing it to $\cstart$.
-If the parameters of $\gS$ are sufficiently obfuscated, we can strongly prevent the membership inference attack, even if the obfuscated parameters are leaked from $\cstart$ by illegal access or internal fraud (just like the local privacy model \cite{Duchi_FOCS13,Kasiviswanathan_FOCS08}).
-However, these approaches have no formal utility-loss guarantees (as pointed out in \cite{Jia:19:CCS}) and can decrease the utility when we want to achieve high privacy.
-In addition, defenses by adding noise to (or transforming) a confidence score vector \cite{Jia:19:CCS,Yang:corr:20:2005-03915} cannot be applied to the whole parameters of $\gS$.
-Obfuscating the parameters of $\gS$ with high utility and privacy is also left as future work.
+If $\gS$'s parameters are sufficiently obfuscated, the membership inference attack can be prevented, even if the obfuscated parameters are leaked via illegal access or internal fraud (just like the local privacy model \cite{Duchi_FOCS13,Kasiviswanathan_FOCS08}).
+However, these approaches have no formal utility-loss guarantees \cite{Jia:19:CCS} and can deteriorate the utility when we achieve strong privacy.
+Furthermore, defenses by adding noise to (or transforming) a confidence score vector \cite{Jia:19:CCS,Yang:corr:20:2005-03915} cannot be applied to the whole parameters of $\gS$.
+Obfuscating the parameters of $\gS$ with high utility and privacy is left as future work.